 - 1. Satisfactory completion of all required courses. - 2.
 Grade point average of 2.0 or higher. - 3.
-Satisfaction of all financial obligations to the school.
+Satisfaction of all financial obligations to the school must be met in order to: participate in the graduation ceremony, receive a diploma and obtain transcripts.